husslt/digital-electronics-1/labs/09-project/README.md

 ![Internal schematic](images/schematic.png)

 The device is implemented as a single block.
 Transmission and reception of signals are performed independently on each other.
-The device can work simultaneously as a transmitter and receiver.
+The device can work simultaneously as a transmitter and a receiver.

 ### Entity description
 #### clock_enable